MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

     =#

-The pretty-printing engine can search through possible layouts to find the best fit, which is expressed as a layout expression without a choice operator.
+The pretty-printing engine can search through possible layouts to find the best fit, which is expressed as a layout expression without the choice operator.

     best_fit(l)
     #-> literal("salary") * (literal(" = ") * literal("101442"))

-In addition, PrettyPrinting can generate some common layouts.
+In addition to the primitive operations, PrettyPrinting can generate some common layouts.
 A delimiter-separated pair can be generated with `pair_layout()`.

     pair_layout(literal("salary"), literal("101442"), sep=" = ")
     #=>